gezielelyon/realtime-order-system/README.md

 ![Styled Components](https://img.shields.io/badge/StyledComponents-Styles-blue)

-# Ordering system realtime (ReactJS, React-Native, NodeJS)
+# Order system realtime (ReactJS, React-Native, NodeJS)
 This project was created using ReactJs on Web, React-Native on Mobile, Nodejs on Backend.
 This order system is realtime, created with protocol websocket using SocketIO

 ## Technologies Used: